The John Armitage Charitable Trust

 • Holistic approach to educational opportunity

-Churchill Fellowship - Educational fellowship program
+Churchill Fellowship - Educational fellowship programme

 • Supporting education in schools